Pretty-Good-Freedom-Tech/brainstorm/README.md

 NIP-85 Trusted Assertions is a new feature of the Nostr protocol that allows you to publish your WoT scores to the network.
 This is a way to share your WoT scores with other relays and clients, and to make your WoT scores more accessible to the public.

 To export NIP-85 Trusted Assertions, go to https://relay.myCoolDomain.com/control/nip85-control-panel.html and publish a kind 10040 event.
-This is how nostr clients know how to access your WoT scores.
+Your hasenpfeffr relay will automatically publish kind 30382 events, signed by your relay nsec, every 6 hours to your WoT relay.
+The kind 10040 event is how nostr clients know how to access your WoT scores (authored by your relay nsec, with a d-tag corresponding to the pubkey whose trust scores are sought).

 As of April 2025, NIP-85 is not yet supported by any nostr clients.
 Hopefully it will be soon!